expyriment/dataintegrityfingerprint-python/paper.md

-We here present the reference implementation of the _Data Integrity Fingerprint (DIF)_ - a proposal for a human-readable fingerprint of scientific datasets [@DIF:2021].
+We here present the reference implementation of the _Data Integrity Fingerprint (DIF)_ - a proposal for a human-readable fingerprint of scientific datasets [@DIF].
 The software can be used via the command line, via a graphical user interface, or as a Python library for embedding in other software.
 In either case, the user has the choice of calculating the DIF based on a variety of (cryptographic) algorithms using